akiru-brew/9-Jacks-Ruby-Ale/Readme.md

 ## Lessons learned

 - Don’t forget to add false bottom before the malt pipe.
 It seemed to survive but probably not a good idea.
-- Put sparging water on to heat in plenty of time so is hready for sparging as soon as the malt is.
+- Put sparging water on to heat in plenty of time so is ready for sparging as soon as the malt is.
 - Get some [lipohop](https://www.themaltmiller.co.uk/product/nbs-lipohop-k-15g/) to stop foaming during boil.
 - 14l + 4 sparge = 12l at fermentation start, sufficient for 24 bottles.
 - 11l beer doesn't fit into a 10l fermenter!
 Calculate recipes accoridngly, 10l for barreling, 12l for bottling.
 Or just brew 12l and add the spare to 2 bottles.